Chapter 336 — Title

 Statute of Limitations

-This section sets statutes of limitations: 6 years for a note payable at a definite time (from due date), 6 years for a …
+This section sets deadlines for suing to enforce payment of negotiable instruments.
+A note payable at a definite time …

 336.3-119